Sydsvenskan/sds-inactive-user/README.md

 sds-inactive-user
 =================

 WordPress plugin to add a new user role, Inactive user.
-This can be used if wh want to keep a user, but still not delete it.
+This can be used if wh want to keep a user, but still not delete the user, and loose posts.

 Installation
 -----------